Tracking The Tropics: Hurricane Delta A Major Hurricane Again.

-LITTLE ROCK, Ark.- 4 PM Thursday Update– Hurricane Delta has strengthened today and now a major hurricane category 3 hurricane with winds of 115 MPH.
-Additional strengthening is forecast, and Delta could come close to category 4 strength over the Western Gulf.
-Some slight weakening is forecast before landfall, but Delta will likely make landfall as a category 2 or category 3 hurricane.
+LITTLE ROCK, Ark.- 10 PM Thursday Update– Hurricane Delta has strengthened today and now a major hurricane category 3 hurricane with winds of 120 MPH.
+Additional strengthening is forecast, and Delta could come close to category 4 strength over the Western Gulf by Friday morning.
+Some slight weakening is forecast before landfall Friday evening, but Delta will likely make landfall as a category 2 or category 3 hurricane.

 The hurricane will likely make landfall in Southwest Louisiana, very close to where Hurricane Laura hit in late August as a category 4 hurricane.